cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 ![TDS chart for TDS in water](/imgs/tds-chart.jpg){: .center-image }

 According to the Bureau of Indian Standards, a TDS level of 500 ppm is considered as the upper limit for checking if water is good for drinking.
+So, if you live in an area where the water supply is good and has a TDS of 300 or lower, then you do not have to invest in water purifiers that claim to reduce the TDS

 ### **Is TDS good or bad for your health?**
 Now that you have an understanding of TDS, how it is measured, and what the different values mean for our health, we can answer the question – is TDS good or bad?